marktennyson/fastapi-mailman/docs/index.md

 - **subject**: A string.
 - **message**: A string.
 - **from_email**: A string.
-If None, Flask-Mailman will use the value of the MAIL_DEFAULT_SENDER configuration.
+If None, Fastapi-Mailman will use the value of the MAIL_DEFAULT_SENDER configuration.
 - **recipient_list**: A list of strings, each an email address.
 Each member of `recipient_list` will see the other recipients in the “To:” field of the email message.
 - **fail_silently**: A boolean.
 When it’s False, `send_mail()` will raise an `smtplib.SMTPException` if an error occurs.
 See the smtplib docs for a list of possible exceptions, all of which are subclasses of `SMTPException`.
 - **auth_user**: The optional username to use to authenticate to the SMTP server.
-If this isn’t provided, Flask-Mailman will use the value of the MAIL_USERNAME configuration.
+If this isn’t provided, Fastapi-Mailman will use the value of the MAIL_USERNAME configuration.
 - **auth_password**: The optional password to use to authenticate to the SMTP server.
-If this isn’t provided, Flask-Mailman will use the value of the MAIL_PASSWORD configuration.
+If this isn’t provided, Fastapi-Mailman will use the value of the MAIL_PASSWORD configuration.
 - **connection**: The optional email backend to use to send the mail.
 If unspecified, an instance of the default backend will be used.
 See the documentation on Email backends for more details.
 - **html_message**: If `html_message` is provided, the resulting email will be a multipart/alternative email with message as the text/plain content type and html_message as the text/html content type.